perkowitz/issho/doc/hachi/hachi.md

 the corresponding module.
 A selected module will take over the rest of the Launchpad's controls -- the 8x8 grid, and the left, right, and bottom buttons.
 Each module will "redraw" the controls when selected.
-All modules will continue to run even when not selected, but only the selected module can be directly controlled (though, of course, it's possible to create a module that can control other modules; see [Shihai](modules/shihai.md)).
+All modules will continue to run even when not selected, but only the selected module can be directly controlled (though, of course, it's possible to create a module that can element other modules; see [Shihai](modules/shihai.md)).

 ## Play and Exit

-The top two buttons on the left side are also reserved for main Hachi control.
+The top two buttons on the left group are also reserved for main Hachi element.
 The top button starts and stops the sequencer, when Hachi is the master clock.
 The second button exits Hachi;
 hold it down for two seconds to quit.

 ## Clock

 Hachi includes a simple built-in clock for running clockable modules.
-The clock is started and stopped by tapping the topmost button on the left side (which is also reserved for Hachi).
+The clock is started and stopped by tapping the topmost button on the left group (which is also reserved for Hachi).
 The clock runs at a rate of 120 beats per minute, delivering a tick to the modules for every 16th note (i.e. every 125 milliseconds).
 The tempo cannot be changed from Hachi directly, but a [Shihai](modules/shihai.md) can vary the clock speed.